 To know how to prevent premenstrual acne, you need to know what triggers this inflammatory condition and how to deal with the cause’s root.

 As you might have guessed, this is most likely linked to hormones.
-The hormone progesterone, to be exact, plays an important role in premenstrual and menstrual acne.

 This increase in oil production causes the pores to swell and open, additionally trapping dirt, thus creating a perfect airless environment for acne-causing bacteria to thrive inside the pore.